 Schools continue to be a major source of referrals into the Juvenile Justice system.
 In order to expand the use of civil citations (or similar programs), zero tolerance statutes need to be revisited.
 Implemented in the early nineties to address the increasing juvenile crime rates, zero tolerance policies served a purpose at that time.
-Over the years it has become apparent that the language ties the hands of teachers and administrators.
+Over the years it has become apparent that the current statutory language ties the hands of teachers and administrators.
 Furthermore, it does not provide for a uniform way of addressing misconduct on school grounds as shown by the various policies even at schools within the same school district.
-Support efforts to enact legislation similar to that proposed by Senator Wise in the 2012 Legislative Session (SB 1886), which revises zero tolerance statutes in a way that provides for a more equal treatment of juveniles on school grounds, greater ability for school administration to address issues on campus, protects victims and supports the needs of law enforcement.
+The County supports legislation similar to that proposed in the 2012 Legislative Session (SB 1886), which revises zero tolerance statutes in a way that provides for a more equal treatment of juveniles on school grounds, greater ability for school administration to address issues on campus, protects victims and supports the needs of law enforcement.
+Additionally, the County supports efforts to provide opportunities for greater parental engagement to help increase their children's achievement and success.